grafana/grafana/docs/sources/panels-visualizations/visualizations/pie-chart/index.md

 {{< figure src="/static/img/docs/pie-chart-panel/pie-chart-example.png" max-width="1200px" lightbox="true" caption="Pie chart visualization" >}}

-The pie chart displays reduced series, or values in a series, from one or more queries, as they relate to each other, in the form of slices of a pie.
+Pie charts display reduced series, or values in a series, from one or more queries, as they relate to each other, in the form of slices of a pie.
 The arc length, area and central angle of a slice are all proportional to the slices value, as it relates to the sum of all values.
 This type of chart is best used when you want a quick comparison of a small set of values in an aesthetically pleasing form.

 ## Value options